Millennial AI

 Weeks 8-10

-With trustworthy data in the warehouse, we build the dashboards and reports your team needs.
-Executive dashboards that show what the CEO and board care about.
-Department dashboards for marketing, sales, finance, and operations with drill-down capabilities.
-Automated reports that replace the manual weekly and monthly pulls.
-Self-serve analytics for your more technical team members.
-Every dashboard is built with the stakeholder who will use it, tested with real data, and documented.
-We run training sessions so your team knows how to read the dashboards and ask new questions of the data.
+With trustworthy data in the warehouse, we build the dashboards your team needs.
+Executive dashboards for CEO and board.
+Department dashboards for marketing, sales, finance, and operations with drill-down.
+Automated reports that replace manual weekly and monthly pulls.
+Self-serve analytics for technical team members.
+Every dashboard is built with the person who'll use it, tested with your data, and documented.

 Deliverable: Executive and department dashboards, automated reporting workflows, self-serve analytics layer, user training, and 30-day post-deployment support